PGCert Deaf Education (International Pathway) / Overview

 - Learn about Audiological Management and apply this to the context of deaf children.

 - You will take four units over a year.
-This will require the equivalent of one day a week minimum commitment.
+This will require the equivalent of one study day a week as a minimum commitment.

-There are no additional course expenses as long as learners have access to the internet and access to a computer for their studies.
+There are no additional course expenses if learners have access to the internet and access to a computer for their studies.
 The course is fully accessible online as a distance learner.
+There is no requirement for learners on this route to attend on-campus.

 Policy on additional costs